-When diving the FLEX2-CCR unit, the diver have to read the HUD signals and check the current values on the primary handset.
-The diver has to check the current ppO2 reading on every cell, the current status of batteries, any alarms displayed on the screen, current depth and time, the status of the stack timer and the pressure in the tanks.
+When diving the FX CCR unit, the diver have to read the HUD signals and check the current values on the primary handset.
+The diver has to check the current ppO2 reading on every cell, the current status of batteries, any alarms displayed on the screen, current depth and time, the status of the CO2 stack timer and the pressure in the cylinders.

-The current ppO2 in the breathing loop is the most important information the diver needs to know at any moment !!!
+The current $ppO_2$ in the breathing loop is the most important information the diver needs to know at any moment !!!

-The optimal diver position in the water for minimal breathing effort is at an angle of 0 to 20 degrees, which means the diver's head is just a slightly higher than the legs.
+The optimal position of the diver in the water for minimal breathing effort is at an angle of 0 to 20 degrees, which means that the diver's head is in line with, or just slightly higher, than the legs.
 Breathing should be deep and continuous at all times.

-If the diver must swim in a 45° to vertical head-up or head-down body position, the diver must switch to OC mode for the necessary time until the diver returns to the normal 0° - 40° swim position.
+If the diver must swim in a vertical head-up or head-down body position, the diver should switch to OC mode for the necessary time until the diver returns to the normal 0° - 20° swim position.